What is Thyristor and How it works?

 Voltage controlled device

-How is Thyristor Different from Transistor?
+How is a Thyristor Different from a Transistor?

 Property